typedorm/typedorm/docs/api.md

     // condition based creates
     // when present, it must evaluate to true in order for operation to succeed. where
+  },

+  // @optional
+  // extra non-functional options
+  metadataOptions: {
+    // @optional
+    // Unique request id to use, throughout the request processing,
+    // @default a unique v4 uuid is set and used for all logs requestId

+    // @optional
+    // Sets ReturnConsumedCapacity param to given value when making a request via document client returnConsumedCapacity
   }
 )
 ```